COSC3020/fibonacci-invariants-ghepwort/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

+## Answers
+* Invariant: For all integers values of less than or equal to i, $fib(i)=arr[i]$.
+* I wanted this invariant because I know that on the step before for $fib[i-1]$, I stored the value in $arr[i-1]$ so the next step should store $fib(i)& in $arr[i]$.

+## Sources
+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.